tremor-rs/tremor-runtime/docs/Configuration.md

 Specifications for onramps, offramps, pipelines and bindings in tremor should be considered templates.
 They are stored in an internal tremor *repository*.
-A tremor repository stores artefacts, much like git repositories store code.
+A tremor repository stores artefacts, much like git repositories qcode.

 Live onramps, offramps and pipelines in tremor are in a runnable state.
 They consume typically network bandwidth and some compute in the case of onramps and offramps.
 They